From low-rank retractions to dynamical low-rank approximation and back: Introduction

-\paragraph{Outline} Section~\ref{s:background} collects preliminary material on differential geometry and DLRA.
+\paragraph{Outline} Section~\ref{s:prelims} collects preliminary material on differential geometry and DLRA.
 The link between retractions and existing DLRA techniques is discussed in Section~\ref{s:retractionsAndDLRA}.
-Then, Section~\ref{s:newRetractionBasedAlgorithms} presents two new retraction-based integration schemes: the Accelerated Forward Euler method in Section~\ref{ss:afe} and the Ralston-Hermite integration scheme in Section~\ref{ss:rh}.
+Then, Section~\ref{s:newRetractionBasedAlgorithms} presents two new retraction-based integration schemes: the Accelerated Forward Euler method in Section~\ref{ss:afe} and the Projected Ralston--Hermite integration scheme in Section~\ref{ss:rh}.
 Numerical experiments reported in Section~\ref{s:numericalExperiments} assess the accuracy and stability to small singular values of both methods and provide performance comparison with state-of-the-art techniques.
-A discussion on future work directions concludes the manuscript.
+In Section~\ref{s:conclusion}, a discussion on future work directions concludes the manuscript.